enkidevs/curriculum/programming-fundamentals/core/functions/conditions-ii.md

 IF (input == 0) THEN
     Direct robot to do nothing.
 ELSE
-    Direct robot to make a margarita.
+    Direct robot to make a grilled cheese.
 ```

 You have now chained two conditions.
 If the `input` is anything else than 0, then the robot will start making a margarita.